M0rrisChang/Smart-Contract/Solidity/README.md

     }
 }
 ```
-Son inherits all behaviors of father, such as function FatherSaying and owner.
+ inherits all behaviors of , such as function.
 ## Types ##
 These are commonly used data types in smart contracts.
 ### address ###